PabloAceG/ComputingProject/tfg_planning.md

   - Delete string columns (no need of class, version, etc)
     - They all have either same values or different values (also useless)
 - Use Ritesh final project to know how to read files

+29/7/2020
+- Matplotlib para representar and compare results
+- kfold see when success rate drops for chunk what relation there is with the metrics